teamdigitale/eurostat-datawizard/README.md

 # Eurostat Data Wizard
 A straightforward webapp to export easily multiple Eurostat datasets.
-You can play with a (resource limited) working version [here](https://eurostat-datawizard.streamlit.app).
-For a better experience, cloning the repo and run it locally is suggested.
+You can play with a (**resource limited**) working version [here](https://eurostat-datawizard.streamlit.app).

+⚠️ For a better experience, cloning the repo and run it locally is highly suggested! ⚠️

 # User guide
 ## Home [Optional]